-Unlike sequences of conjunctions where each of the formulas should simply be true, when the learning agent predicts a scene in which an implication is false, the supervisor has multiple choices to correct it.
+Unlike sequences of conjunctions where each of the formulas should be true, when the agent predicts a scene in which an implication is false, the supervisor has multiple choices.
 Consider the implication `all ravens are black'.
 There are 4 categories for this formula: \textit{black ravens} (BR), \textit{non-black non-ravens} (NBNR), \textit{black non-ravens} (BNR) and \textit{non-black ravens} (NBR).
-Assume our agent observes an NBR, which is inconsistent with the background knowledge.
-There are then four options to consider. \begin{enumerate} \item \textbf{Modus Ponens} (MP): The antecedent is true, so by modus ponens, the consequent is also true.
-That is, we trust the agent's observation of a raven and believe it to be an BR. \item \textbf{Modus Tollens} (MT): The consequent is false, so by modus tollens, the antecedent is also false.
-That is, we trust the agent's observation of a non-black object and believe that it was not a raven (NBNR). \item \textbf{Distrust}: We believe the agent is wrong (both about observing a raven and about observing a non-black object) and it is probably a black object which is not a raven (BNR). \item \textbf{Exception}: We trust the agent and ignore the fact that its observation goes against the background knowledge that ravens are black.\footnote{This option is not completely ludicrous as white ravens do in fact exist.
-However, they are rare.} Hence, it has to be a non-black raven (NBR). \end{enumerate} The distrust option seems somewhat useless, and the exception option is often going to be correct, but we cannot know when this is just from the agent's observations alone.
-In such cases, \dfl would not be very useful since it would not teach the agent anything new.
+Assume our agent observes an NBR, then there are four options to consider. \begin{enumerate} \item \textit{Modus Ponens} (MP): The antecedent is true, so by modus ponens, the consequent is also true.
+We trust the agent's observation of a raven and believe it was a black raven (BR). \item \textit{Modus Tollens} (MT): The consequent is false, so by modus tollens, the antecedent is also false.
+We trust the agent's observation of a non-black object and believe that it was not a raven (NBNR). \item \textit{Distrust}: We think the agent is wrong in both observations, and conclude it was a black non-raven (BNR). \item \textit{Exception}: We trust the agent in observing a non-black raven (NBR) and ignore the fact that its observation goes against the background knowledge that ravens are black.\footnote{This option is not completely ludicrous as white ravens do in fact exist.
+However, they are rare.} \end{enumerate} The distrust option seems somewhat useless.
+The exception option can be correct, but we cannot know when there is an exception from the agent's observations alone.

-We can safely assume that there are far more non-black objects which are not ravens than there are ravens.
-We can argue that from a statistical perspective, it is most likely that the agent observed an NBNR.
+We can assume there are far more non-black objects which are not ravens, than there are ravens.
+Thus, from a statistical perspective, it is most likely that the agent observed an NBNR.
 This shows the imbalance associated with the implication, which was first noted in \tcite{vankrieken2019ravens} for the Reichenbach implication.
-It is quite similar to the \textit{class imbalance problem} in Machine Learning \pcite{japkowicz2002class} in that the real world has far more `negative' (or \textit{contrapositive}) examples than positive examples of the background knowledge.
+It is quite similar to the \emph{class imbalance problem} in Machine Learning \pcite{japkowicz2002class} in the sense that one has far more \textit{contrapositive} examples than positive examples of the background knowledge.